-Possible indicators that a pupil has already been subjected to FGM, and factors that suggest a pupil may be at risk, are set out in appendix 4.
+Possible indicators that a pupil has already been subjected to FGM, and factors that suggest a pupil may be at risk, are set out in appendix 4 of this policy.

-Any teacher who discovers (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a pupil under 18 must immediately report this to the police, personally.
-This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
+Any teacher who either:

+- Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18

+Must immediately report this to the police, personally.
+This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
+Teachers are able to obtain support from the DSL, who will also contact the EHASH, or support the teacher to do so.
-Unless they have good reason not to, they should also discuss the case with the DSL and involve children's social care as appropriate.

-Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.
+Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must immediately speak to the DSL, who will contact Police and EHASH.